collapsed-stacks/startups/questions/11905/business-licensing.md

 - tagged: `business-registration`
 - score: 0

-<p>When applying for business licenses do you need to get a license in every county/city you do business even without physical locations.
+When applying for business licenses do you need to get a license in every county/city you do business even without physical locations.
 My business is only a service business and would have no physical presence in other counties and cities...
-Do I still need to pay their licenses?</p>
+Do I still need to pay their licenses?